ARK-Electronics/logloader/README.md

 ## Load ur logs
-Downloads PX4 .ulg logs from the SD card and uploads to Flight Review
+Downloads PX4 .ulg logs from the SD card and uploads to Flight Review.
+Use config.toml for specifying users email, connection URL, and logging directory.

 - Downloads the most recently recorded log if no logs are found locally.
 - Downloads logs with a datetime greater than the greatest log in the logs/ directory.